ChinaiArman/LearningHubUserGuide/docs/index.md

 This guide will teach users how to Submit an Assignment, Create a Discussion Post, and Join and Leave a Group.
 Furthermore, this guide will also provide documentation for common mistakes and solutions.

+## :round_pushpin: Instructional Objectives

+Upon reading this documentation, users will know how to:

+:material-check-circle:{ .green-checkmark } Submit digital assignments including file upload and text submissions
+:material-check-circle:{ .green-checkmark } Create a new discussion post on a pre-existing discussion boards
+:material-check-circle:{ .green-checkmark } Join and leave a LearningHub group
+:material-check-circle:{ .green-checkmark } Resolve common errors that users can encounter on LearningHub
+:material-check-circle:{ .green-checkmark } Understand the meaning of key terms

 ## :raising_hand: Intended Users

 This documentation is structured for the following users:

 * Students using BCIT’s LearningHub
+* Windows Users
 * First term Computer Systems Technology students

 ## :brain: Prerequisite Knowledge